 Child Custody During an Arizona Divorce

 One of the first things people often ask is who has custody of the children during a legal separation or divorce in Arizona.
-The simple answer is that neither parent’s rights to the care, custody, and control of their children is superior to the rights of the other parent.
+The simple answer is that neither parent’s rights to the care, custody, and control of their children are superior to the rights of the other parent.
 If you did not find that answer very helpful, you would be amongst the majority of parents struggling with this problem.
 However, there are remedies available to more clearly define when each parent will spend time with his or her children and the manner in which major decisions affecting the children will be decided.

 Change May Be Difficult for Children

 Either parent may request the court to schedule a Temporary Orders hearing to determine what parenting time arrangements are in the best interests of the children.
 Unless the facts of a particular case support otherwise, the court will attempt to make as few changes to the kids’ living arrangements as possible because the courts generally view drastic changes to a youth’s schedule as being disruptive to the children.

 As a result, the court will determine which of the two parents continues to reside in the home where the children have been raised and which parent has primarily been responsible for taking care of the children.
 These factors are not conclusive on the issue of each parents time with the children or legal custody, but they are considered by all judges in Arizona.

 The Children’s Best Interests are Most Important

 Ideally, parents would place the best interests of their children as their first priority.
 There are situations when both parents have differing opinions regarding what is best for their children.
 This does not necessarily mean either or both parent is placing his or her interests ahead of their children; it may simply be a matter of a disagreement.